X-PLUG/mPLUG-Owl/README.md

 ## Compatibility with v0 branch

 The code in the current main branch has been refactored in Huggingface style, and several issues with the model have been fixed.
-We have re-trained the models and released new checnpoints in Huggingface Hub.
+We have re-trained the models and released new checkpoints in Huggingface Hub.
 As a result, the old code and new checkpoints are incompatible.
 We have moved that code into the v0 branch.

 ![Training paradigm and model overview](assets/model.png "Training paradigm and model overview")